songliao/otctutorial/docs/source/index.rst

 ====================================

 .. warning::
-    This documentation is a work in progress and is not yet complete.
+    :octicon:`alert-fill` This documentation is a work in progress and is not yet complete.
 It is intended for internal use only.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 3
    :hidden:

    otc_theory